Gunungsitoli: Demographics

 Nias traditional attire.
 Nias people are the majority of the city's inhabitants.

 The average annual population growth in Gunungsitoli between 2020 and 2024 was 1.75%, with a sex ratio of 95.5 males to 100 females.
 As with other Indonesian cities, the population is young, with 93,655 of the total population of 145,233 between the ages of 15 and 65, of reproductive age and considered part of the workforce.
 In 2024, 46.3% of the city population lived in Gunungsitoli District.
 Despite the high birthrate and expansive structure of its population pyramid, the population growth was slow because of internal migration to bigger cities such as Padang and Medan.

 Cap Go Meh festival celebrated by Chinese Indonesians in Gunungsitoli, February 2020.
 The city has significant population of Chinese Indonesians.

 The majority of the city's population is Protestant with a minority of Muslims, Catholics, and Buddhists.
 The Protestant population was 116,435 in 2020, followed by 21,979 Muslims, 10,363 Catholics and 382 Buddhists.
 The majority of city's residents are Nias people, and there are significant minorities of other ethnicities such as Batak, Minangkabau, Javanese, Chinese Indonesians and Acehnese people.
 The Chinese population are mainly descendants of traders in the precolonial era while the Acehnese people, who are found mostly around Mudik village on Idanoi, are descendants from Acehnese ships' crews.
 Most of the Acehnese and Chinese population have been assimilated into Nias society and can fluently speak the Nias language.
 There were historically populations of Bugis people, especially around the region close to the Hinako Islands, who were killed by raids from Acehnese ships during the precolonial era.
 Other ethnicities are known by Nias people as "Orang Seberang" (Indonesian: people from across).

 Most people in the city speak the Nias language, which is also taught at schools as a regional language.
 Indonesian is also well-understood in the city.

 Governance

 Administrative districts

 Gunungsitoli has an area of 469.36 km2 comprising 0.63% of North Sumatra province.
-The city is divided into six districts (kecamatan), which are tabulated below with their areas and their populations at the 2010 and the 2020 Censuses, together with the official estimates as at mid 2024.
+The city is divided into six districts (kecamatan), which are tabulated below with their areas and their populations at the 2010 and the 2020 Censuses, together with the official estimates as of mid-2024.
 The table also includes the location of the district administrative centres, the number of administrative villages in each district (totaling 98 rural desa and 3 urban kelurahan - the latter all in Gunungsitoli District), and its postal code.